-The only reason that the equivalent to contracting works in the USA is because they have excess beds (compared to the UK) and hence do not experience high turn-away (as cancelled operations).
+The only reason contracting works in the USA is because they have excess beds (compared to the UK) and hence do not experience high turn-away (as cancelled operations).
 It then becomes far easier to guarantee a certain level of activity.